JokerQyou/fanctl/README.md

 ## Why C

 Well, I've actually written a Python script and installed that as a service, it kept working for almost 6 months.
-It's just I don't think such a simple job is worth using 15MB of memory.
+But I don't think such a simple job is worth using 15MB of memory.
 The memory footprint dropped under 400KB after transforming to C.